 Eligibility Criteria

-• Applications open on April 3rd, 2023.
+• Applications open on April 27, 2026.

-• Entries must be completed online (link to application coming soon)
+• Entries must be completed online.

-• Evidence of Board Support must be uploaded in PDF format
+• Evidence of Board Support must be uploaded in PDF format and not exceed 2 pages in length.

-• Entries must be submitted by the deadline – Midnight of June 30th, 2023
+• Entries must be submitted by the deadline – Midnight of June 26, 2026.

 CRITERIA FOR SELECTION